Real Estate Podcasting: The Complete Guide for Agents and Brokers

 Equipment Investment: You can launch a professional-sounding podcast for under $150.

-👉 Related Article: Best Podcast Equipment for Real Estate Agents From Beginner to Professional
+👉 Related Article: Best Podcast Equipment for Real Estate Agents on a Budget

 Step 4: Invite Guests and Schedule Recordings